• About Texas Travel Talk

 No pets are allowed at Gaylord Texan.

-Are there any other hotel features worth noting?
+Are there any other notable hotel features?

 Gaylord Texan Lone Star Christmas – So.
 Much.
 Christmas. & ICE!